zeljkofilipin/filipin.eu/_posts/2021/2021-11-30-working-remotely.md

 # Chair

 "I'll work from the kitchen."
 Don't.
 It's probably better than the couch, but you'll be sitting down for many hours, for many years.
 Kitchen chairs are not made for that.
 Invest in a good chair.
-I have SpinaliS HACKER for a decade or so.
+I have [SpinaliS HACKER](https://www.spinalis.com/office-chairs/spinalis-hacker/) for a decade or so.
 I don't know how available they are globally.

 # Keyboard

 I've used many keyboards.
 I really liked Apple's bluetooth keyboard, but after a few years of using it, it caused some hand pain.
-A few years ago, I switched to Kinesis Advantage2 and never had any problems since.
-It did take me a while to get used to it, but it was worth the effort
+A few years ago, I switched to [Kinesis Advantage2](https://kinesis-ergo.com/shop/advantage2/) and never had any problems since.
+It did take me a while to get used to it, but it was worth the effort.

 # Mouse